Temple Crest

 Temple Crest is a neighborhood and district located northeast of Tampa, Florida.
 The population was 8,621 at the 2000 census.

 Description

-Temple Crest boundaries include 30th Street to the west, Temple Terrace to the east, Busch Blvd. to the north, and the Hillsborough River to the south.
+Temple Crest's boundaries include 30th Street to the west, Temple Terrace to the east, Busch Blvd. to the north, and the Hillsborough River to the south.
 Nearby attractions include Busch Gardens, a theme-park located immediately north of the neighborhood, and the University of South Florida, whose campus is located less than two miles (3 km) to the north.

 History

 Temple Crest was part of a 19,000 acre property called the Riverhills Ranch.
 Assembled through 1916 by Bertha Potter Palmer (Chicago and Sarasota) included Temple Crest, Temple Terrace, purchased by Mrs. Potter of Chicago in 1914.
 After her death her sons eventually sold the land to various developers, including D.C.
 Gillette who developed the world's largest orange grove, a plantation of 5000 acre of Temple Orange trees.
 From the Palmer estate was formed Temple Terraces, Inc. (included Temple Crest) and Temple Terrace Estates, Inc.(present day Temple Terrace.)